brendanmcgivern/rnn-project/README.md

 Using historical apple stock data, I created an RNN model to forecast the price changes 7 days in advance.

 ## Cutting the time series into sequences
-I could not pass my raw data directly into my model, so I began by Cutting my time series data into sequences.
+I could not pass my raw data directly into my model, so I began by cutting my time series data into sequences.
 I did this by creating a windowing function which essentially runs a sliding window along the input series and constructs a set of associated input/output pairs to regress on.

 ## Build an RNN regression model.
 Because of Keras' ease of use and abstraction layer, I was able to construct the RNN model with only a few lines of code.